rotsee/thenmap-js/README.md

 - `projection`
 - `callback`

 `dataKey` is the id of the Google spreadsheet. `callback` is a function that will be called when the map is fully rendered (but not necessarily colored yet). `width` and `height` will determine the size and viewbox of the SVG.

+`dataset` is one of the id's listed at [thenmap-api.herokuapp.com/doc/v2](http://thenmap-api.herokuapp.com/doc/v2/#datasets), e.g. `se-7` for Swedish municipalities.
+The default is `world-2`, nations of the world.

-See [the API documentation](http://thenmap-api.herokuapp.com/#datasets) for description of the other settings.
+See [the API documentation](http://thenmap-api.herokuapp.com/doc/v2/) for more details on the settings.

 See the examples folder and [the demo page](http://www.thenmap.net/demo) for examples.